ednieuw/EdSoftLED/README.md

 # EdSoftLED
-Library for WS2812 and SK6812 LEDstrips with board ESP32 V3 on a Arduino Nano ESP32.
+Library for WS2812 and SK6812 LEDstrips with core ESP32 V3 on a Arduino Nano ESP32.

-Compiling with the Adafruit Neopixel library with an Arduino Nano ESP32 works fine when the board ESP32 version 2.0.13 from Arduino is used.
+Compiling with the Adafruit Neopixel library with an Arduino Nano ESP32 works fine when the board Arduino Nano ESP32 core version 2.0.13 from Arduino is used.

-This library can be used for ESP32 version 3.0 or higher from Espressif. https://docs.espressif.com/projects/arduino-esp32/en/latest/api/rmt.html
+This library can be used for ESP32 core version 3.0 or higher from Espressif. https://docs.espressif.com/projects/arduino-esp32/en/latest/api/rmt.html

 # EdSoftLED V1.0.1